 b) Transitioning can be due to an earlier negative experience.

-– This usually refers more to women than men – who may have been sexually abused or sexually harassed
+– This can refers to anyone who has been sexually abused or sexually harassed.

 – Transitioning may be a way of dealing with the abuse.
 Transitioning into someone else becomes a way of leaving behind the trauma and therefore the transition was a way to escape the past.

 – In these cases, long-term therapy would also be advisable especially when isolation, depression and anxiety have been experienced.

 Sadly, social media has created echo chambers consisting of groups of people with similar interests.
 On one level this can provide an important support network of people with similar issues.
 However, this can also lead to narrower views about certain topics – and it can cut out critical thinking.
 As a result, it can divide thinking and it can cause division which in turn can lead to death threats, fury and anger.
 This is certainly not constructive, and neither is it supportive.